robey/stream-toolkit/README.md

     // ...
   });
   ```

+  The returned stream has one extra method for fetching the buffered contents:
+    - `getBuffer()`

 - `nullSinkStream` - Create a `SinkStream` that throws away data as it arrives, instead of buffering it.